-In January, I wrote about administrative backdoors, shitty passwords, and a whole lot more.
-As always, I’ve rounded up everything I had published for the month, this time divided by publications rather than by topic.
+In February, I wrote about securing photos, how to prevent getting hacked mid-air, and a whole lot more.
+As always, I’ve rounded up everything I had published for the month, but the posts are divided by publications rather than by topic.

 How Not To Get “Hacked” Mid-Air USA Today columnist Steven Petrow recently wrote a post about a stranger on an airplane who claimed to have hacked into his email account.
 Here are five steps to take to avoid sharing his fate.

 How To Secure Your iPhone Photographs.
 What to do to secure your images if you’re worried about device theft or loss, or about images being subpoenaed or confiscated.

 Strong Crypto Is Widely Available Outside The US, So Restrictions Are Unlikely To Thwart Terrorism.
 US restrictions on unbreakable crypto are far less likely to thwart terrorists and criminals they will negatively impact US companies’ bottom line and the safety and security of everyday internet users.

 This Heartwave-Sensing Wristband Unlocks Your Laptop–But Some Say It Falls Short.
 The Nymi Band promises continuous authentication based on electrocardiogram data–but it doesn’t eliminate passwords, has a password override, and can be configured to work without ECG information at all.